nginxinc/nginx-gateway-fabric/docs/proposals/gateway-settings.md

 #### Conditions

-According to the [Policy and Metaresources GEP](https://gateway-api.sigs.k8s.io/geps/gep-713/), the `GatewaySettings` CRD must include a `status` stanza with a slice of Conditions.

 The `Accepted` Condition must be populated on the `GatewaySettings` CRD using the reasons defined in the [PolicyCondition API](https://github.com/kubernetes-sigs/gateway-api/blob/main/apis/v1alpha2/policy_types.go).
 If these reasons are not sufficient, we can add implementation-specific reasons.

 #### GatewayClass Status